irfangani/docker-deploy-automation/README.md

 A lightweight and flexible deployment automation script designed for Docker-based projects.
 This script streamlines the process of pulling updates from a Git repository, rebuilding Docker containers, and restarting services with minimal effort.

+This script is designed to automate the deployment process using Docker.
+Its primary purpose is to simplify deployment management for projects where implementing Continuous Integration/Continuous Deployment (CI/CD) is not feasible due to infrastructure limitations, work environment constraints, or other reasons.

 ## Features

 - **Dynamic Configuration**: